CarbonLDP/carbonldp-js-sdk/doc/README.md

 listMembers( uri:string,  includeNonReadable?:boolean,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document with out resolving them, where you can specify if the response should include the Non Readable resources and options for the request.
+Retrieves all the members of a document without resolving them.

 *Parameters*

 - uri: URI of the document from where to look for its members.
-- includeNonReadable: Specify if the the response should include the Non Readable resources.
+- includeNonReadable: Specify if the response should include the Non Readable resources.
 By default this is set to `true`.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ```typescript
 listMembers( uri:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document with out resolving them, where you can specify options for the request.
+Retrieves all the members of a document without resolving them.

 *Parameters*

 - uri: URI of the document from where to look for its members.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ##### getMembers
 ```typescript
 getMembers( uri:string,  includeNonReadable?:boolean,  retrievalPreferences?:Carbon.RetrievalPreferences.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document and their contents, where you can specify if the response should include the Non Readable resources, the retrieval preferences and the options for the request.
+Retrieves all the members of a document and their contents, or a part of them in accordance of the retrieval preferences specified.

 *Parameters*

 - uri: URI of the document from where to look for its members.
-- includeNonReadable: Specify if the the response should include the Non Readable resources.
+- includeNonReadable: Specify if the response should include the Non Readable resources.
 By default this is set to `true`.
 - retrievalPreferences: An object for specify the retrieval preferences for the request.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ```typescript
 getMembers( uri:string,  includeNonReadable?:boolean,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document and their contents, where you can specify if the response should include the Non Readable resources and options for the request.
+Retrieves all the members of a document and their contents.

 *Parameters*

 - uri: URI of the document from where to look for its members.
-- includeNonReadable: Specify if the the response should include the Non Readable resources.
+- includeNonReadable: Specify if the response should include the Non Readable resources.
 By default this is set to `true`.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ```typescript
 getMembers( uri:string,  retrievalPreferences?:Carbon.RetrievalPreferences.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document and their content, where you can specify the retrieval preferences and the options for the request.
+Retrieves all the members of a document and their content, or a part of them in accordance of the retrieval preferences specified.

 *Parameters*

 - uri: URI of the document from where to look for its members.
 - retrievalPreferences: An object for specify the retrieval preferences for the request.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ```typescript
 getMembers( uri:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document and their contents, where you can specify options for the request.
+Retrieves all the members of a document and their contents.

 *Parameters*

 - uri: URI of the document from where to look for its members.
-- requestOptions: Options that can be specified for change the behavior of the request.
+- requestOptions: Options that can be specified to change the behavior of the request.

 ##### addMember
 ```typescript